yeild/secrage/README.md

 ![](https://img2018.cnblogs.com/blog/1150501/201903/1150501-20190312164356439-2083261358.png)

-Now you can use Secrage without those bother, and the data will be ciphered(or to say 'encoded', exactly):
+Now you can use Secrage without those bother, and the data will be encoded:

 ![](https://img2018.cnblogs.com/blog/1150501/201903/1150501-20190312164358480-252980411.png)